patrick-ogrady/website/hackmd/vryx-poc.md

 <TODO: include diagram of Vilmo (batch files with layers of content)>

 Vilmo compaction (when required) occurs during block execution and is synchronized across all nodes.
 The frequency of this compaction is tuneable (i.e. how much "useless" data can live in a log before cleanup), however, the timing of this compaction (during block execution) is not.
 This approach allows for a forthcoming implementation of state expiry and/or state rent to be applied during compaction (charging a fee to each key that is preserved during a rewrite).
-This fee would likely increase the larger the log file is to deter an attacker from purposely increasing the size of single log file to increase the time compaction will take (Vilmo works best when log files are of uniform size).
+This fee would likely increase the larger the log file is to deter an attacker from purposely increasing the size of a single log file to increase the time compaction will take (Vilmo works best when log files are of uniform size).
 Exposing state compaction to the HyperSDK allows it to better charge for resource usage that is currently not accounted for in most blockchains (i.e. the cost of maintaining state on-disk).

 ### Parallel Execution